-(1) member of the Audit Committee

-(2) member of the Strategic Committee
+(1) member of the Audit Committee (2) member of the Strategic Committee

-(3) member of the Appointment & Remuneration Committee

-(4) member of the Technology Committee (5) member of the HSE/Sustainable Development Committee
+(3) member of the Appointment & Remuneration Committee (4) member of the Technology Committee (5) member of the HSE/Sustainable Development Committee

-(\) the renewal of this office will be submitted to the approval of general meeting of shareholders of May 4, 2011
+^() the renewal of this office will be submitted to the approval of general meeting of shareholders of May 10, 2012

 The positions held by the members of the Board of Directors in other companies are provided in paragraph 13.1.2. of the management report.
+The allocation rules of directors' fees and the amount paid to each director for 2011 are set forth in paragraph 13.3 of the management report.